elegant-scipy/elegant-scipy/preface.md

 In short, SciPy and related libraries will be driving much of scientific data analysis for years to come.

-### Definitions: What is SciPy?
+### What is the SciPy Ecosystem?

 > "SciPy (pronounced “Sigh Pie”) is a Python-based ecosystem of open-source software for mathematics, science, and engineering."
 >
 > -- http://www.scipy.org/

-SciPy is a collection of Python packages.
+The SciPy ecosystem is a collection of Python packages.
 In Elegant SciPy we will see many of the main players in the SciPy ecosystem, such as:

 * **NumPy**
 provides efficient support for numerical computation, including linear algebra, random numbers, and Fourier transforms.